Why do people struggle with their mental and emotional health, and what helps them heal?

 Clinical Mental Health Counseling Intern, Northwestern University

-Master of Arts (Clinical Psychology), Simon Fraser University, 2018
+Master of Arts in Clinical Psychology, Simon Fraser University

 Sara is our Advanced Counseling Intern.

-She sees clients with select Insurances and on a Sliding Scale basis.
+She sees clients on a Sliding Scale basis only at this time.